 - Loss of enjoyment of previous activities

 Those who suffer catastrophic injuries involving the brain or the spine face a lifetime of complications.
-They may also need accommodations to assist with daily life, including a care provider, modifications for the home, such as roll-in showers or lowered countertops, shortened workdays and lighter job duties, and a paraprofessional and other assistance for education.
-The cost of these services is also included in the value of their claim.
+They may also need accommodations to assist with daily life, including a care provider, home modifications, such as roll-in showers or lowered countertops, shortened workdays and lighter job duties, and a paraprofessional and other assistance for education.
+The cost of these services can also be included in the value of their claim.

-How a Jacksonville Pedestrian Accident Lawyer Can Help You
+How a Jacksonville Pedestrian Accident Lawyer at Dolman Law Group Can Help You

 If you sustained injuries in a pedestrian accident, you might feel overwhelmed.
-Injuries can result in significant stress, as can the notion of recovering compensation for the expenses and impacts of your injury.
-Speaking with a Jacksonville pedestrian accident lawyer may not take the pain out of your experience, but it can help you find a path forward.
+Injuries can result in significant stress, along with trying to recovere compensation for the expenses and impacts of your injury.
+Speaking with a Jacksonville pedestrian accident lawyer may not take the pain out of your experience, but it can help you find a path forward with the compensation you need.

-A Jacksonville personal injury lawyer from Dolman Law Group Accident Injury Lawyers, PA, can provide you with experience and knowledge.
+A Jacksonville personal injury lawyer from Dolman Law Group Accident Injury Lawyers, PA, can provide you with top-notch experience and knowledge.
 While you have likely never experienced a pedestrian accident before, we have assisted hundreds of injured pedestrians and their family members through the personal injury claims process.
-We know what you need to prove to have a successful outcome in your case, and we know how much money the types of injuries you've suffered cost.
+We know how to prove a solid claim and acheive a successful outcome in your case.
+We also know how much money your injuries will cost.
 To value your case, we can:

 - Use industry-standard calculation tools and our experience

-- Work with experts to calculate future care expenses and wage losses
+- Work with experts to calculate future care expenses and lost income

 - Obtain your medical records to prove your current and future needs